What should I not bring to my residence hall/room?

 Can I live off campus?

 All students are required to live on campus for their entire time at Union College, if space is available.
 When space is unavailable, a lottery will occur in the winter term for rising senior students wishing to be released from campus.
 Only a limited number of students will be released from campus and that number will change each year based on class size and on-campus beds available.
 If the number of rising seniors wishing to be released is not high enough, the process will be opened up to members of the rising junior class.
 Students are discouraged from signing a lease with a landlord off campus until they are giving explicit permission to be released.
-In particular instances, non-traditional aged students may petition to live off campus at the discretion of the Director of Residential Life.
+In particular instances, non-traditional aged students may petition to live off campus at the discretion of the Director of Residential Education.

 Can I commute from home?